Schatzie has bachelor's degrees in animal science and English and a master's in education.

 Study the Pattern of the Spotting

 Does more rather unhealthy grass surround them?
 Or is it an extra lush and vibrant green?
 In the second case, this points the paw back at Rufus.
 This is because, whereas the nitrogen and salts in a direct stream of urine are overwhelming, these dilute by the time the urine soaks into further away areas.
 Believe it or not, in lower quantities, they will actually nourish your plants and help them grow.
 In fact, if you were to look at your bag of plant fertilizer, you’d see nitrogen is a crucial ingredient.
-So brown spots surrounded by particularly green areas is a sign you’re dealing with a dog-related issue.
+So brown spots surrounded by particularly green areas are a sign you’re dealing with a dog-related issue.

 Does the Grass Pull Up Easily?

 If you want to be absolutely certain about the source of your problems, you can also tug on the grass in a brown spot.
-If it comes right up, this indicates the roots of the plant are compromised which would occur as a result of disease.
+If it comes right up, this indicates the roots of the plant are compromised which would occur as a result of the disease.
 However, if it remains rooted to the spot or only comes up with intense effort, this again places the blame on your pooch.

 The reason is that dog urine will not typically destroy the structure of the anchoring root network that extends deep below the surface.
 Disease, on the other hand, will.
 If you suspect that disease is the problem and your dog is, in fact, innocent, the right lawn treatment should help.